10 Top Day Trips from Dubrovnik

 About 25 kilometers from Mostar, the town of Međugorje is a popular stop for Catholic pilgrims.
 Most people come here to visit Apparition Hill, the site where six local children first claimed to see a vision of the Blessed Virgin Mary on June 24, 1981.
 Since this date, these same six people, now adults, have reported many more sightings, and others claim to have witnessed supernatural phenomena.

-Spend even more time in this beautiful Balkan city on the Mostar Full-Day Excursion from Dubrovnik.
-Enjoy a guided walking tour of the old town, including Stari Most and the Mosque of Mostar, and see the tumultuous Kravice Waterfalls (formerly called Kravica Waterfall), where you can take a summertime dip in the pools when the water levels are low.
-Transport in a luxury Mercedes van, with hotel or port pickup and drop-off is included.
+Enjoy the sights of the old town, including Stari Most and the Mosque of Mostar, and see the tumultuous Kravice Waterfalls (formerly called Kravica Waterfall), where you can take a summertime dip in the pools when the water levels are low.

 Kravice Waterfalls